Know Your Place: Marlo

 Proposition Joe informs Marlo that Herc is now working for the Major Crimes Unit; the same unit that brought down Avon Barksdale and Stringer Bell.
 He advises Marlo to stop using cell phones.
 Chris and Snoop have successfully driven off the New York dealers.
 Chris has learned that Omar is no longer in the city jail.
 Marlo suggests that the charges against Omar may have been dropped since Andre has closed his shop.
 Finding Andre is now their top priority.
 Chris and Snoop break into Andre's house and threaten his girlfriend, who swears she does not know his whereabouts.
 Marlo's soldiers believe her and decide not to kill her.
 Andre has gone over to East Baltimore to ask Prop Joe to help him leave town until he is safe from Marlo.
 Prop Joe offers him $2,000 plus a ride to a northern city, in exchange for Andre's convenience store.
 Andre says this is undervalued.
 Prop Joe points out that Andre is not in a position to bargain.
 When Marlo pays Prop Joe for his package, he expects a discount for dealing with the New York threat.
 Joe tells him this has already been factored into the cost.
 Joe, however, indicates to Marlo that "something that you want" is about to be returned at no cost.
 When Slim Charles drives Andre to one of the vacant houses, Andre protests that Slim Charles was supposed to be his way out.
 Charles quips "In a manner of speaking, that be true".
-Chris and Snoop are there with their lime and sheeting.
+Chris and Snoop are there with their lye and sheeting.
 Andre begs Chris to shoot him in a place where his family will find him, but Chris insists that "here is good" and walks Andre up to the house.